SodaqMoja/SodaqOne-UniversalTracker-v3/Readme.md

 http://downloads.sodaq.net/package_sodaq_samd_index.json

+Then open the "boards manager" and install the SODAQ SAMD Boards package.
+You can now select the SODAQ ONE as target board in the IDE.

 ##  Configuration Menu

 After compiling the source code and uploading it to the board you will be able to configure the board through a menu.